In 2014 we discovered the Bulgarian ski slopes, and we fell in love.

 Some ‘Themed Nights’ were served as a buffet downstairs too.

-I actually enjoyed my favourite meal on one of these evenings.
+I actually enjoyed my favorite meal on one of these evenings.
 It was a Bulgarian night.

 If you have not tried Bulgarian food, then you are missing out.
 Healthy and wonderful.
 This lady (Rumyana) kept bringing out new dishes prepared from the kitchen and showing them to me – she was just so lovely!